tauri-apps/plugins-workspace/plugins/updater/README.md

 }
 ```

-Note: if you're migrating from v1 and are using `"bundler": { "createUpdaterArtifact": "v1Compatible" }` then you need to enable `zip` feature for it to be able to update from legacy v1 compatible zipped updaters
+Note: if you're migrating from v1 and are using `"bundle": { "createUpdaterArtifacts": "v1Compatible" }` then you need to enable `zip` feature for it to be able to update from legacy v1 compatible zipped updaters

 ## Contributing